Haz679/blog/source/_posts/Sprint-3.md

 curl 10.0.2.4
 shows cource of webpage

-Directory enumaeration to see invisible directories dirb <url> <path to wordlist (dictory of common dir names)>
+Directory enumeration to see invisible directories dirb <url> <path to wordlist (dictory of common dir names)>
  in this case /usr/share/wordlists/dirb/common.txt